o-morikawa/Gaugefields.jl/README.md

 # How to use

 Please see the orginal docs in [Gaugefields.jl](https://github.com/akio-tomiya/Gaugefields.jl).
+Basically, you can use this package in a same way as the original code if the argument of any function, (..., U, ...), is rewritten by (..., U, B, ...).

 ## File loading
 ## ILDG format for SU(N) guage fields